pkiraly/qa-catalogue/README.md

 * `classifications-by-records.csv`: general overview of how many records has any subject indexing
 * `classifications-by-schema.csv`: which subject indexing schemas are available in the catalogues (such as DDC, UDC, MESH etc.) and where they are referred
-* `classifications-histogram.csv`: a frequency distribution of the number subjects available in records (x records have 0 subjects, y records have 1 subjects, z records have 2 subjects etc.)
+* `classifications-histogram.csv`: a frequency distribution of the number of subjects available in records (x records have 0 subjects, y records have 1 subjects, z records have 2 subjects etc.)
 * `classifications-frequency-examples.csv`: examples for particular distributions (one record ID which has 0 subject, one which has 1 subject, etc.)
 * `classifications-by-schema-subfields.csv`: the distribution of subfields of those fields, which contains subject indexing information.
-It gives you a background that what other contextual information behind the subject term are available (such as the version of the suject indexing scheme)
+It gives you a background that what other contextual information behind the subject term are available (such as the version of the subject indexing scheme)
 * `classifications-collocations.csv`: how many record has a particular set of subject indexing schemes
 * `classifications-by-type.csv`: returns the subject indexing schemes and their types in order of the number of records.
 The types are TERM_LIST (subtypes: DICTIONARY, GLOSSARY, SYNONYM_RING), METADATA_LIKE_MODEL